mmoskon/BioProc/README.md

 The proposed design is described and analysed in the following paper:

 Moškon M, Pušnik Ž, Stanovnik L, Zimic N, Mraz M. **A Computational Design of a Programmable Biological Processor**, *BioSystems*, 2022, 104778, DOI: [10.1016/j.biosystems.2022.104778](https://doi.org/10.1016/j.biosystems.2022.104778).

+## Examples
+Examples are available as interactive Python notebooks:
+* [`compiler/simulate_processor.ipynb`](compiler/simulate_processor.ipynb): interactive Python notebook with the description of the biological compiler, the processor language syntax and with the examples of different programs and their analysis.
+* [`models/analyse_proc.ipynb`](models/analyse_proc.ipynb): interactive Python notebook with an example of analysis of different topologies.

 ## Models

 Implementation of computational models and their analysis is available in `models` folder.
 The main files are as follows: